jwagner/simplex-noise.js/README.md

     value2d = simplex.noise2D(x, y);
 ```

-This can be used with a PRNG like alea to initialize the noise function with a seed:
+This can be used with a pseudo random number generator like alea to initialize the noise function with a **seed**:

 ```javascript
 var random = new Alea(seed),